Bills

 Version:

-Establishes the nonconsensual disclosure of intimate images or private images as a criminal offense.
-Amends the criteria for an extended term of imprisonment to include an offender whose act of attempting to commit or committing the nonconsensual disclosure of intimate images or private images against a minor or vulnerable adult was the proximate cause of the victim's death.
-Effective 7/1/3000.
-(HD1)
+Establishes the nonconsensual disclosure of intimate or private images as a criminal offense.
+Amends the criteria for an extended term of imprisonment to include defendants whose act of attempting to commit or committing the offense of nonconsensual disclosure of intimate or private images against a minor or vulnerable adult was the proximate cause of the victim's death.
+(CD1)

 Discussed in Hearing